 If you are currently enrolled in MATH2089, you can log into UNSW Moodle for this course.

+Numerical methods: Computing with real numbers.
 Numerical differentiation, integration, interpolation and curve fitting (regression analysis).
-Solution of linear and non-linear algebraic equations.
-Matrix operations, and applications to solution of systems of linear equations, elimination and tridiagonal matrix algorithms.
+Solution of linear and nonlinear algebraic equations.
+Matrix operations and applications to solution of systems of linear equations, elimination and tri-diagonal matrix algorithms.
 Introduction to numerical solution of ordinary and partial differential equations.

-Exploratory data analysis.
+Statistics: Exploratory data analysis.
 Probability and distribution theory including the Binomial, Poisson and Normal distributions.
 Large sample theory including the Central Limit Theorem.
 Elements of statistical inference including estimation, confidence intervals and hypothesis testing.
-One-sample and two-sample t-tests and F-tests.
+One sample and two-sample t-tests and F-tests.
 Simple and multiple linear regression and analysis of variance.
-Design and analysis of experiments including an introduction to factorial designs.
 Statistical quality control.